 You won't.
 I know you won't.
 As a matter of fact, I know you're going to be perfect!
 Do you know how I know all these things?
 I know them because if you're *not* perfect, nevermind the yelling, the screaming and the firing.
 If anything goes wrong, for any reason...I'm going to kill you.
 And I don't mean that as a euphemism, I am going to literally kill you.
 I'm going to strangle you and choke off your air supply until you pass away.

-Oh Crap: Sherman in the first film when he wakes up next to three hookers after a night of partying (as Buddy).
+Oh Crap: Sherman in the first film when he wakes up next to three hookers after a night of partying (as Buddy), especially when Carla shows up.

 Squirrels in My Pants: Variation: During a demonstration test on the fountain of youth serum on a hamster, it initially works, but thanks to Buddy Love sabotaging the serum earlier, the hamster ends up basically turning Godzilla on them, forcing the audience to evacuate and the guards to fire on "hamsterzilla" before it dispatched them with turds.
 It then sees Dean Richmond (wearing a fur rug over himself in a failed attempt to hide) and, mistaking Richmond for a potential mate, gets very interested in him and is also strongly implied to have raped him.
 As the cameras were still rolling, this was also shown on TV across the state, if not the nation or the world, as the scene in the Klumps' living room revealed.